 In 2018, prior to the COVID-19 crisis, SBWIB staff held diversity and sensitivity training.
-As service methods and priorities have shifted and the system experiences staff turnover, on-going training is in demand.
+As service methods and priorities have shifted and the system experiences staff turnover, on-going and refresher training is provided.

-The SBWIB's Human Resources Department has contracted Guardian HR to provide a slate of training that will include cultural competencies and an understanding of the experiences of trauma-exposed populations.
-Training will be provided on an on-going basis and can be held virtually, in-person and by self-instruction.
+The SBWIB's Human Resources Department has contracted with Guardian HR, which offers an online training platform, to provide a slate of training that includes cultural competencies and an understanding of the experiences of trauma-exposed populations.
+Training is available on an on-going basis and can be held virtually, in-person, and be self-directed.

 Frontline staff will receive on-going capacity building training from Los Angeles County Department of Public Social Services (DPSS) CalWORKS and GAIN Divisions and Los Angeles County Development Authority with respect to serving common clients.
-Additionally, starting in 2018, Los Angeles County Department of Workforce Development, Aging and Community Services (WDACS) began training twenty-five AJCC staff members to become Offender Workforce Development Specialists (OWDS).
+Additionally, starting in 2018, Los Angeles County Department of Workforce Development, Aging, and Community Services (now the Department of Economic Opportunity) began training twenty-five AJCC staff members to become Offender Workforce Development Specialists (OWDS).
 The nationally recognized, 160-hour training prepares AJCCs to serve former offenders and tailor workforce service strategies to meet their unique needs.
 The OWDS training is part of the County's overall strategy to connect the reentry population to employment services and careers.
-The training is led by staff from WDACS, the Probation Department and the Employment Development Department, who have been certified as OWDS master trainers.
+The training is led by staff from L.A.
+County Department of Economic Opportunity and the Probation Department, who have been certified as OWDS master trainers.
 The OWDS program was created by the National Institute of Corrections, based on best practices identified from throughout the Country.
+Training includes use of trauma-informed approaches.